martin-nc/martin-cook-design/src/advice/dont-treat-websites-art.md

 ---
 title: Don't treat websites like art
 order: 6
-description: "Why you should not do what is commonly done in development: treat websites and applications as artworks."
+description: "Why you should not do what is commonly done in development: treat websites and applications as artworks to look at."
 ---

 In his 2011 book <cite>Designing for Emotion</cite>, Aaron Walter proposed a hierarchy of user needs.
 The hierarchy progresses through functional, reliable, usable to pleasurable.
 If you fulfil all these needs then you give users "delight".